 Degree Requirements for the Minor in Spanish

-Minor requirements include a minimum of 18 graduation credits from course work with an A SPN prefix above A SPN 100, 9 or more of which must be in course work at or above the 200 level including A SPN 205 or 206 and 301 or 301Z.
+The OLD MINOR (students matriculating before Fall 2015) requires: a minimum of 18 graduation credits from course work with an A SPN prefix above A SPN 100, 9 or more of which must be in course work at or above the 200 level including A SPN 205 or 206 and 301 or 301Z.

 The Honors Program in Spanish is designed to promote opportunities for advanced work to highly motivated, mature undergraduate majors and prepare them to do independent work.
 Students may apply for admission to the Honors Program no earlier than the beginning of the second semester of their sophomore year, and no later than the end of the second semester of their junior year.
 To gain admission to the Program students must have formally declared a major in Spanish and have completed at least 12 credits toward their major.
 In addition, they must have an overall GPA of at least 3.25, and 3.50 in their major, both of which must be maintained in order to graduate with honors.